 Even if the rental yields are low and the property market has performed badly, you can still find good deals in the central commercial areas.

-Rentals ranges up to USD 1200/month which is not bad for a 2 bedroom apartment.
+Rentals range up to USD 1200/month which is not bad for a 2 bedroom apartment.

 One of the main issues is the declining population in Japan and the oversupply of housing.
-But bigger cities always attract people thanks to urbanization, you just need to do your research thoroghly.
+But bigger cities always attract people thanks to urbanization, you just need to do your research thoroughly.